Santi-I-Guess/Pamap/README.md

 To mark that two points on different trails have an edge with each other, put a set of curly braces in front with single letters that mark each connection.
 Uppercase and lowercase letters are considered seperate symbols for edges.
 Each symbol is 1 uppercase or lowercase letter, allowing for 52 cross-trail edges.

+Single line comments can be marked starting with ";"

 For example: \
 \[  \